Skip To Main Content

 Whether you’re experiencing soreness, achiness, sharp pain, or tightness, there are a variety of reasons why your shoulder might feel uncomfortable.

-Michael Stanton, MD, an orthopaedic surgeon for Rochester Regional Health, walks us through some of the most common causes of shoulder pain and when it’s a good idea to call your doctor.
+Matthew Nagelschmidt, MD, a sports medicine physician, walks us through some of the most common causes of shoulder pain and when it’s a good idea to call your doctor.

 What causes shoulder pain?